dotbts/BPA/README.md

 ### Draft 1 Links:
 - [PDF](https://github.com/dotbts/BPA/blob/main/documents/drafts/BikePed%20(GATIS)%20Specification%20v1%20DRAFT_20250701.pdf)
 - [Google Document](https://docs.google.com/document/d/13sJdh-GmfxNb_tfUXKkpZgofuBU60ag6HpqbGVUlsZE/edit?tab=t.0#heading=h.e4f6yl4rf6yf)

+In addition, the [GATIS Explorer](https://dotbts.github.io/BPA/) can be used as an interactive companion to the draft specification.

 ## Get Involved
 Your participation in this collaboration is welcome.
 Anyone can join, whether you’re with a government agency, university, for-profit, nonprofit or a private citizen.
 Here are some ways to get involved: